hcai-mms/hcai-mms.github.io/_publications/2023_PLOS1_HumanVSMachine.md

 # what is the publication type and other bib specific properties
 bibentry: article
 bib:
-  journal: PLOS ONE To Appear
+  journal: PLOS ONE
   booktitle: #
   editor:
   publisher:
   address:
   doi:
   url:
-  volume:
+  volume: 18
-  number:
+  number: 1
   pages:
   month:
   location: